EdmundLeex/photogrify.me/README.md

 and smooth experience.
 Photogrify.me is at its MVP stage, and being continuously developed.

-All the photos, the path of your life, vividly shown on the map.
+### All the photos, the path of your life, vividly shown on the map.
 ![map_ss]

-And you can view your picture wall
+### And you can view your picture wall
 ![wall_ss]

-Managing photos made easy.
-You can move it across albums, or make it a new cover by drag and drop
+### Managing photos made easy.
+You can move it across albums, or make it a new cover
+by drag and drop
 ![manage_ss]

-Smart auto save will save your change when needed.
-You never need to worry about losing data.
+### Smart auto save will save your change when needed.
+You never need to worry about
+Changes are auto persisted when these conditions are met:
+- User finished editing title
+- User uploaded photo(s)
+- User started editing descript and stopped for 30 seconds

+losing data.
 ![edit_ss]

-View the beautiful photos in slide show mode.
+### View the beautiful photos in slide show mode.
 ![slide_ss]

 [map_ss]: ./docs/screenshots/ss1.png
 [wall_ss]: ./docs/screenshots/ss2.png
 [manage_ss]: ./docs/screenshots/ss3.png
 [edit_ss]: ./docs/screenshots/ss4.png
-[slide_ss]: ./docs/screenshots/ss4.png
+[slide_ss]: ./docs/screenshots/ss5.png

 When creating a new album or editing an existing album, data will be persisted when the algorithm determines user might finish a section.
 This includes: